Great Depression: World War II and recovery

 The common view among economic historians is that the Great Depression ended with the advent of World War II.
 Many economists believe that government spending on the war caused or at least accelerated recovery from the Great Depression, though some consider that it did not play a very large role in the recovery, though it did help in reducing unemployment.

 The rearmament policies leading up to World War II helped stimulate the economies of Europe in 1937–1939.
 By 1937, unemployment in Britain had fallen to 1.5 million.
 The mobilization of manpower following the outbreak of war in 1939 ended unemployment.

+The American mobilization for World War II at the end of 1941 moved approximately 10 million people out of the civilian labor force and into the war.

-When the United States entered the war in 1941, it finally eliminated the last effects from the Great Depression and brought the U.S. unemployment rate down below 10%.
-In the U.S., massive war spending doubled economic growth rates, either masking the effects of the Depression or essentially ending the Depression.
+This finally eliminated the last effects from the Great Depression and brought the U.S. unemployment rate down below 10%.

+World War II had a dramatic effect on many parts of the American economy.
+Government-financed capital spending accounted for only 5% of the annual U.S. investment in industrial capital in 1940; by 1943, the government accounted for 67% of U.S. capital investment.
+The massive war spending doubled economic growth rates, either masking the effects of the Depression or essentially ending the Depression.
 Businessmen ignored the mounting national debt and heavy new taxes, redoubling their efforts for greater output to take advantage of generous government contracts.

 Causes

+Attempts to return to the Gold Standard

+During World War I, many countries suspended their gold standard in varying ways.
+There was high inflation from WWI, and in the 1920s in the Weimar Republic, Austria, and throughout Europe.
+In the late 1920s there was a scramble to deflate prices to get the gold standard's conversation rates back on track to pre-WWI levels, by causing deflation and high unemployment through monetary policy.
+In 1933 FDR signed Executive Order 6102 and in 1934 signed the Gold Reserve Act.